-This class will introduce students to fundamental acting techniques and terminology.
+This course will introduce students to fundamental acting techniques and terminology.
 While the class is challenging and useful for students with varying levels of experience, no prior work in theatre is required.
 Through exercises, scene work, and improvisation, students will develop their ability to "live truthfully under imaginary circumstances."
 The course focuses on Stanislavky's technique of realistic action (objectives) for characterization and script analysis.
 The class will explore fundamental acting skills, such as: relaxation, concentration, listening and spontaneity.
 The course culminates in a public performance of student scenes.
+Recommended Preparation: ENG 200